 Panel Discussion | Q&A – June 28th at 4:00 pm Eastern

 Panelists: Richard Kane (filmmaker), Patricia Wheeler (Woell’s wife), Eleanor Moty (metalsmith) and Moderated by Nicole Jacquard.

 Zoom link has been emailed to members.
 If you have not received this information please contact us.

 Copies are available for purchase at SNAG//SPACE for Institutional use, Library use and Personal/Home use.

 A Collection of Teaching Aids Created and/or Gathered by J. Fred Woell During his 20 Years of Teaching are also available to purchase at SNAG//SPACE.

-SNAG’s Membership Meeting, normally held in person during the annual conference, will now be a virtual meeting on Saturday, August 29th, 2020.
+SNAG’s Membership Meeting, normally held in person during the annual conference, will now be a virtual meeting on Saturday, August 29th, 2020 at 6:00 pm Eastern.
 Additional details will be posted here and sent out to the membership soon.

 Online voting will take place in August.
 Voting information will be available here and will also be sent out to the membership starting late June.

 We look forward to seeing our members virtually this summer!